mumanchu/AS3935LightningSensor/README.md

 Ful details of this project can be found in the blog \
 https://muman.ch/muman/index.htm?muman-as3935-lightning-sensor.htm

-A Windows application has been developed, which works with the example sketch \
+A Windows application has been developed (and is being updated), which works with the example sketch \
 https://muman.ch/muman/index.htm?muman-as3935-lightning-sensor-app.htm

 ![AS3935 Lightning Detector App](https://muman.ch/muman/lightning-detector-app-4.png)

 ## ** PRELIMINARY **